If we had a dollar for every time we got asked this question....

 A catnap is essentially one sleep cycle where the nap can last for around 30-45 minutes.

-We generally see them starting to appear around 3-4 months of age, sometimes earlier.
 Bub will either wake from this little kip quite content, chirpy and appearing to have absolutely zero chance of dozing back off.
 Or bub may wake instantly upset and seem quite distressed, and frustrated.

 Teaching a baby to connect nap sleep cycles is probably the most difficult type of sleep issue to tackle for most parents.
 Having a bub who will seem to never sleep longer than 30-45 minutes at a time during the day can be extremely frustrating, but you CAN help your baby to connect sleep cycles once he or she is old enough to do so.